Marriage in ancient Greece: In Ancient Sparta

 Regardless of being married, Spartan men continued to live in the barracks until age thirty in times of both peace and war.
 This separation of husband and wife was thought to keep their relationship passionate, as opportunities for intercourse were scarce.
 It was thought that children conceived from the passion this separation fostered would be more energetic and vigorous than the average child.
 The only goal of Spartan marriage was reproduction, and there were many cases of agreements being made for children to be conceived outside of just the husband and wife.
 If a husband was very old he may choose a young man to impregnate his wife on his behalf.
 All of these measures were taken to ensure the children were as impressive as possible, and superior to non-Spartan children.
 Spartan wives could not work to earn money, and were expected to support themselves from the land assigned to them that was worked by slaves or lower class workers.
 It is not certain if women were assigned land themselves, or oversaw the land assigned to their husbands.
 Spartan women would not mourn the deaths of husbands or sons who died in war, but rather take pride in their brave acts and heroic death.

-In Ancient Gortyan
+In Ancient Gortyn

 Though the Gortyn code gives limited information on married life in Gortyn, there is some evidence that women had more independence under the law than in places such as Athens or Sparta, though they were still not significant in comparison to the legal rights of men.
 Foxhall has stated that this law being in place however does not mean it was necessarily common practice.
 The laws also did not necessarily exist for the good of women or contribute to the overall well-being of women.
 Husbands and wives shared the income from their joint estates, but the woman kept sole control over her own property.